 Beneath the LPS liner of the landfill is an underdrain system, which consists of a series of trenches and drains that surround the base of the landfill to collect groundwater.
-Groundwater within the underdrain system flows to the southern end of the Evaporation Pond into a sump within an interceptor trench.
+Groundwater within the underdrain system flows to the southwest corner of the landfill into a sump.
 The underdrain consists of perforated pipe within a gravel trench.
-The intent of this underdrain system is to keep groundwater at least 5 feet below the base of the landfill liner.
+The intent of the underdrain system is to keep groundwater at least 5 feet below the base of the LPS liner.
 Water from the sump is pumped to the Evaporation Pond or, under the facility's NPDES permit (NE0111490), can be discharged to a tributary of Olive Branch (Outfall 003).

-3.0 2022 ANNUAL INSPECTION
+3.0 2024 ANNUAL INSPECTION

-On the morning of November 3, 2022, Jacob Sauer, Nebraska PE (E-15119), of Golder performed an inspection of Ash Landfill No. 4 as per USEPA regulation 40 CFR Part 257.84 (b) requirements.
+On the morning of October 7, 2024, Jacob Sauer, Nebraska PE (E-15119), of WSP performed an inspection of Ash Landfill No. 4 as per 40 CFR Part 257.84(b) requirements.
+The inspection was supported by Erin Hunter and Brittany Bradley from WSP.
 The inspection consisted of a site reconnaissance by walking around the crest of the perimeter berm combined with traversing up and down the embankment slopes.
-Photographs were taken and are presented in Appendix A. The following presents a summary of the observations made during the 2022 annual inspection.
+Photographs were taken and are presented in Appendix A. The following presents a summary of the observations made during the 2024 annual inspection.